-In this chapter we describe the data management and preparation, database definitions, and the data sources used to conduct the analyses contained in Volume 1 of the 2015 USRDS Annual Data Report (ADR), which focuses on chronic kidney disease (CKD) prior to end-stage renal disease (ESRD).
+In this chapter we describe the data sources, preparation and management, variable definition, and analytic methods used to produce the statistics presented in Volume 1 of the 2016 USRDS Annual Data Report (ADR), which focuses on chronic kidney disease (CKD) prior to end-stage renal disease (ESRD).
 Datasets and methods used for ESRD analyses are described in the ESRD Analytic Methods chapter of Volume 2.